Creative Development Projects

 To gain a place on this MA Drama Production for TV, Film and Digital Media course, you’ll have to submit a personal statement and meet our entry requirements when you apply.

-Within your personal statement (up to 4000 characters), we’ll want to understand:
+Within your personal statement (up to 500 words), we’ll want to understand:

 - what motivates you and where do your interests in television, film and media creation lie; whether that’s scriptwriting, filming, producing or editing, for example?